ksu-cs-textbooks/cis300/content/trees/avl.md

 search trees.

-In order to allow convenient and efficient access to the height, even for empty trees, we can provide a **static** method to take a binary tree node as its only parameter and return its height.
+In order to allow convenient and efficient access to the height, even for empty trees, we can store the height of a tree in a **private** field in its root, and provide a **static** method to take a nullable binary tree node as its only parameter and return its height.
 Making this method **static** will allow us to handle empty (i.e., **null**) trees.
 If the tree is empty, this method will return <span style="white-space:nowrap">{{< math >}}$ -1 ${{< /math >}};</span> otherwise, it will